st01c/st01c.github.io/_pages/about.md

 My research interests include digital art, appropriation-based art practices, emerging technologies in relation to contemporary art (specifically fintech, AI, distributed computing), theories of cultural ownership and intellectual property, and various aspects of experimental video game culture.

+Most of my work focuses on contemporary art practices in relation to aesthetic and philosophical concepts such as authorship, creativity, originality, agency, and ownership – often exploring how these concepts are legally and/or algorithmically encoded in service of capital.

 I am currently working on two main publication projects – one on appropriation tactics in digital art, the other on AI art and questions of creative agency.

-In addition to research and an interest in live coding and creative coding, I am involved in curatorial and activist projects.
+In addition to research and tinkering with live coding and creative computing, I am involved in curatorial and activist projects.
 This includes the Toronto-based [Vector Festival](http://vectorfestival.org/), which I have co-curated since 2013, and frequent collaborations with [MoneyLab](https://networkcultures.org/moneylab/) and [Furtherfield](http://www.furtherfield.org/).
 Recently, I have also joined the curatorial collective for [NEoN Festival](https://northeastofnorth.com/) here in Dundee.

 I can be reached through this [contact form](/contact) or at my institutional email, _m [.] zeilinger [@] abertay.ac.uk_.

 ---

-_This website is quasi-permanently under construction, and the outcome of my tinkering with open source coding tools (Ruby, Liquid, YAML, Sass, and Git), and is built in [Jekyll](https://jekyllrb.com/).
-In case the site is misbehaving, here are some recent activities & an external link to copies of my [academic work](https://anglia.academia.edu/MZ).
+_This website is quasi-permanently under construction, and built with various open source tools (Jekyll, Ruby, Liquid, YAML, Sass, Git).
+In case the site is misbehaving, here is an external link to copies of most of my [publications](https://anglia.academia.edu/MZ).
 Last updated {{ "now" | date_to_long_string }})_

 ---